 Symptoms of failed ignition coils somewhat depend on the vehicle.
 If a vehicle has a single coil or a coil pack feeding the entire engine, then the engine will likely not run at all when a ignition coil fails.
 This typically happens abruptly.
 One day the car will run great, the next day it is dead in the driveway from lack of spark.

-For vehicles with a coil-on-plug ignition (COP) system, a bad ignition coil would cause a misfire in one or more cylinders at once.
+For vehicles with a coil on plug ignition system, a bad ignition coil would cause a misfire in one or more cylinders at once.
 The engine will still run, albeit quite powerless, and rough.
-Some coil-on-plug ignition coils actually control 2 cylinders with a waste spark system (as described above).
+Some coil on plug ignition coils actually control two cylinders with a waste spark system (as described above).
 In that type of system some bizarre failures can take place.
 A single waste-spark coil may cause just one cylinder to misfire, and other times it may cause both cylinders that it controls to misfire.

 When it comes down to diagnosis of a weak or failed ignition coil, the "Check Engine Light" is the best place to start.
 With a scan tool, the trouble code will tell you which cylinders are misfiring.
 From there, you can either mist some water over the coils or swap the ignition coils from one cylinder to the next to see if the misfire moves positions on the engine.
 Both are very simple ways of diagnosing a potentially damaged engine ignition coil.